gconeice/tight-vole-zk-cpu/README.md

 On V's machine, execute: `./bin/test_pathzk_test 2 12345 $IP`

-Here $IP is the P's IP address.
+Here, $IP denotes the P's IP address.
 If everything goes through, you should see the execution results on P and V. Starting from here, you can reproduce our results.
 (Details are listed below.)

 Benchmark Summary
 =====